imagej/imagej.github.io/_pages/plugins/rifret.md

 into the boxes under the text Constant:

-When clicking on subtract for each channel, the plugin checks if there is a ROI in the image and subtracts the average value of the ROI and [also]{.underline} subtracts the constant.
+When clicking on subtract for each channel, the plugin checks if there is a ROI in the image and subtracts the average value of the ROI and <u>also</u> subtracts the constant.
 So depending on the samples used for the S and B factors, either the ROI average or the constant should be used.